webmaven/conference/conferences/pycon_ve.rst

 Some lessons we (or I) learned from the PyCon:

-1. There is no need to have a bank account and a legal figure to get sponsors, althought for this kind of events it is a nice plus, we lost some sponsorst for not having this.
+1. There is no need to have a bank account and a legal figure to get sponsors, although for this kind of events it is a nice plus, we lost some sponsors for not having this.
 2. If nobody wants to help at first, don't let it keep you from doing things.
 People is more likely to join if things are moving rather than starting from scratch.
-3. There are things that you can't control, like traffic jams and internal polithics or burocracy at the university that hosts the event.
+3. There are things that you can't control, like traffic jams and internal politics or bureaucracy at the university that hosts the event.
    You have to know it and accept it, that's the only way to relax if something happens.
 4. You can have a Plan B if something happens, but you can't foresee